Overview

 Learning Skills

-Learning skills follow a spiral process that develops well-rounded learners.
+Learning skills follow the spiral process that develops well-rounded learners.
 Through Inquiry, Templeton students ‘learn how to learn’, developing the following skills over each unit of work.
-These skills are assessed through a specific task at the end of each unit, and reported to in June and December.
+These skills are assessed through the criteria listed on the charts below, and reported to in June and December.
+Click on each Learning Skills Chart for the criteria of skills at each year level.

 The School Improvement Team (SIT) builds teacher and leadership capacity and drives a culture of learning at the school.
 The SIT forms an integral part of the leadership structure of a school, undertaking the crucial role of developing, overseeing, and evaluating the effectiveness and impact of the Annual Implementation Plan (AIP) each year.
 It has responsibility for leading the strategic planning process, providing clear and achievable goals and targets.
 The team comprises representatives from across the school and has a shared understanding of the role the SIT plays in supporting, driving, and monitoring improvement.
 The SIT supports the school leadership team to build teacher and leadership capacity and strengthens the culture of learning at the school; the school review process underlines this responsibility.